openxpki/openxpki/doc/reference/developer/webui.rst

         name => STRING # internal key - will be transmitted to server value => MIXED, # value of the field, scalar or array (depending on type) label => STRING, # displayed label
-        type => STRING_FIELD_TYPE, # see below for supported field types is_optional => BOOL, # if false (or not given at all) the field is required clonable => BOOL,  creates fields that can be added more than once visible => BOOL, #if set to "false" ("0" in perl) this field will be not displayed (initial) keys => ARRAY ,#optional, activates the special feature of "dynamic key value fields", see below.
+        type => STRING_FIELD_TYPE, # see FIELD-TYPE below for supported types is_optional => BOOL, # if false (or not given at all) the field is required clonable => BOOL, # creates fields that can be added more than once visible => BOOL, # if set to "false" ("0" in perl) this field will be not displayed (initial) keys => ARRAY, # optional, activates the special feature of "dynamic key value fields", see below.
         # + additional keys depending for some types
     }

-Field-Type "text", "hidden", "password", "textarea"
+FIELD-TYPE "text", "hidden", "password", "textarea"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 No additional parameters, create a simple html form element without any extras.

-Field-Type "static"
+FIELD-TYPE "static"
 ^^^^^^^^^^^^^^^^^^^

 No additional parameters, creates a simple "readonly" text element with the value treated as a "hidden" form element.
-If you want to display a formatted version of the value, you can pass this using the ``verbose`` key.
+If you want to display a formatted version of the value instead, you can pass it using the *verbose* key.

-Field-Type "checkbox/bool"
+FIELD-TYPE "checkbox/bool"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-A html checkbox, ``value`` and ``is_optional`` are without effect, as always 0 or 1 is send to the server.
+A html checkbox; *value* and *is_optional* are without effect, as always 0 or 1 is send to the server.

-Field-Type "date"
+FIELD-TYPE "date"
 ^^^^^^^^^^^^^^^^^^

 A text field with a jquery datapicker attached.
 Additional (all optional) params are: